markusweiss/SASS-Mixins/README.md

 How to use the mixin can be found in the header.

-In your main.scss import the mixin
+In your main.scss import the mixin:

 `@import "mixins-folder/_add-font.scss";`